zacharesmer/DEF-CON-32-Badge/Readme.md

 The file should have a .py extension and be a valid Python module name: all lower case, can contain underscores, can contain numbers but does not start with a number.
 This is because it's just being loaded as a Python module.
 It may be easiest to copy the example in your_module_here.py and edit it.

-# Plans for the future and ideas if you want to contribute
+# Plans and ideas for the future
 (A very non-exhaustive list, there is a lot that could be done!)

 - [ ] Use the accelerometer to change the screen rotation